 - certain ancillary fees and charges, such as health services fees and athletic fees, may also be eligible tuition fees.
 However, such ancillary fees and charges are limited to $250 unless the fees are required to be paid by all full-time students or by all part-time students.

 - fees paid or reimbursed by your employer, or an employer of one of your parents, where the amount is not included in your or your parent's income, and

 - fees paid by a federal, provincial, or territorial job training program, where the amount is not included in your income.

-Eligible Education Amounts
+Eligible Education and Textbook Amounts